-CI is calculated separately for reading/ELA and mathematics, based on individual student Texas Growth Index (TGI) values.
-The student-level TGI values are aggregated to the campus level to create an average TGI for each campus.
-The average TGI values for the 40 member group are rank ordered.
-Schools that fall into the first quartile (i.e. top 10 schools of the 40 in their campus group), receive Gold Performance Acknowledgment for CI.
+For schools that include grades 4, 5, 6, 7, and/or 8, CI is calculated separately for reading and mathematics, based on individual student VSG values.
+These are aggregated to the campus level to create an average VSG for each campus.
+The average VSG values for the 40 member group are rank ordered.
+Schools in the first quartile (i.e. top 10 schools of the 40 in their campus group), receive Gold Performance Acknowledgment for CI.